(719) 210-8699

 Why Cap Sheet Damage Is Frequently Missed in Insurance Claims

-The result is that legitimate cap sheet damage regularly goes uncompensated — not because it isn’t covered, but because it isn’t documented and included in the scope of loss.
+The result is legitimate damage being excluded from the scope — not because it isn’t covered, but because it isn’t documented.

 Cap Sheet Claims and Your Insurance Policy